Easi Campers

 Venture Outdoors

-Scotland is known for its rich history, and with over 1,500 castles on display, you can easily imagine what this country was like in centuries past.
+Scotland is known for its rich history, and there were once up to 3,000 castles in Scotland, with around 1,500 recognised as significant sites where there are still remains, so you can easily imagine what this country was like in centuries past.
 However, if you find hiking trails and waterfalls more enjoyable, there are two stunning national parks waiting to be explored.
-The Loch Lomond and Trossachs National Park and the Cairngorms National Park are jaw-droppingly beautiful and provide an idyllic setting for a road trip adventure.
+Loch Lomond & The Trossachs National Park and Cairngorms National Park are jaw-droppingly beautiful and provide an idyllic setting for a road trip adventure.

 Look Up!